ccmorris/ts-flow/README.md

 - Type safety for function inputs/outputs
 - Declarative or imperative syntax
 - Generate an image for the workflow (via mermaid diagram syntax)
+- Generate an image for a traced workflow to show the path taken
 - Choice activities for more complex workflow decisions
 - Shared context data between tasks
 - Zero dependencies